 The Young Traveler’s Network series showcases candid guest interviews of young people worldwide and the inspiring stories of how they navigate their lives and travels.
 They share their stories to educate, inspire, and empower others to see the world!

-This is an interview with Bruno Cooke, who tells his story of how fate, destiny, intuition, and losing his phone in France during an adventure cycling trip led him to a life in Sri Lanka.
+This week a Young Traveler named Bruno Cooke, 24, shares his story of how fate, destiny, intuition, and losing his phone in France during an adventure cycling trip led him to a life in Sri Lanka.

 Hey Bruno!
 Please introduce yourself.

 I’m Bruno.
 I’m 24 and I live in Sri Lanka.
 I’ve been here on and off since November.
 I’m writing a novel (now on Amazon!) and doing odd-jobs, trading guitar lessons for Russian tutoring, house-sitting, surfing, and experimenting with local fruit and veg.